 This Hearty Marinara Sauce only uses a few pantry staples, and it comes together in about the same amount of time it takes to cook a bag of pasta.
-Itâs better (and cheaper) than anything you can find in a jar, and it is a great make-ahead to help you through the busiest weeknights.
+It’s better (and cheaper) than anything you can find in a jar, and it is a great make-ahead to help you through the busiest weeknights.
+This marinara recipe is as simple as it gets, and you don’t even need to chop an onion!

-Marinara sauce is a classic for good reasons.
-Itâs simple, versatile, and delicious.
-Its timeless appeal and wide range of uses have made it a staple for people around the world.
-You can use marinara sauce in so many ways, that you can eat it multiple times per week without getting bored!
-For some reason, I think many of us have been made to believe that making a good marinara sauce is a big ordeal, and it has to cook all day long, but that just isnât the case.
+For some reason, I think many of us have been made to believe that making a good marinara sauce is a big ordeal, and it has to cook all day long, but that just isn’t the case.
 You can make a great marinara sauce in about 15 minutes, and you probably already have everything you need in your pantry.

-What youâll need to make this Hearty Marinara Sauce
+What you’ll need to make this Marinara recipe

-- Canned tomatoes: Obviously, the higher the quality of your tomatoes, the better your sauce will taste.
+- Canned tomatoes: The higher the quality of your tomatoes, the better your sauce will taste.
 San Marzanos are great, but I often opt for regular whole tomatoes.
 Check the ingredients list to make sure the only ingredients are tomatoes (and maybe tomato juice).
 These ones tend to have the best flavor.

 - Garlic: I like a whopping 6-8 cloves per large can of tomatoes.
 I try to keep minced garlic on hand in my freezer for moments like these.

-- Olive oil: A good swig of olive oil is important here because itâll help carry the flavor of the garlic throughout the sauce.
+- Olive oil: A good swig of olive oil is important here because it’ll help carry the flavor of the garlic throughout the sauce.

 - Salt: A key ingredient.
 Without salt, your tomato sauce will taste overly acidic and kinda bland.

-How to make it
+How to make Marinara Sauce

-- While the garlic is gently warming up (keep an eye on it to make sure it doesnât brown), pour the tomatoes into a medium-sized bowl, and squish them to your desired texture.
+- While the garlic is gently warming up (keep an eye on it to make sure it doesn’t brown), pour the tomatoes into a medium-sized bowl, and squish them to your desired texture.

 - Add the squished tomatoes to the garlic in the pan.